Benchmarking

 - csplit is surprisingly fast for a shell tool, but relies on GNU coreutils (not available on stock macOS).

-- Node.js is ~5x slower than PHP but still reasonable for JS-based workflows.
+- Node.js is ~7x slower but still reasonable for JS-based workflows.

 Format Compatibility